Live Telecast: Plot

-“Our people have no taste to appreciate a show of international standard,” rues Jenifer.
-Not for nothing they say ignorance is bliss.
-As she marinates in the illusion of her ingenuity and stupidity of people, she gets another golden idea.
-She decides to capture a ghost on tape and live broadcast it on her channel.
-The team goes to Ram with the script and ask for a last chance.
-He grants his permission as the other show's numbers were dwindling as well.
+“Our people have no taste to appreciate a show of international standard,” rues Jennifer.
+As she is under the illusion of her ingenuity and stupidity of people, she gets another golden idea.
+She decides to capture a ghost on tape and broadcast it live on her channel.
+The team goes to Ram with the script and asks for a last chance.
+He grants them permission as the other show's numbers are dwindling as well.

-Jennifer and her team gets to know about a house where the family is going through similar demonic situations.
-They check with the location and they finalise the same.
+Jennifer and her team get to know about a house where the family is going through similar demonic situations.
+They check out the location and they finalise it.
 A women (Shenbagham) with one son and one daughter (Oviya) lives in that house.
-Shenbagham is a tailor and her husband is working as a driver in abroad.

-Oviya is going to school whereas the son is staying home because of some mental issues.
+Shenbagham is a tailor and her husband is working as a driver abroad.
+Oviya is going to school whereas her brother stays home because of mental issues.
 Shenbhagam tells the team that her son cannot remember the faces of people and mentions that if he sees any new face, he will start crying.
 The entire team prepares the location for shoot by adding extra properties to the location.

-Meanwhile, Kalai (Anandhi) and Shekhar (Vaibhav Reddy) are into relationship.
-The team plans to telecast it live so that people can believe it completely.
-However they also appoint two actors so that just in case if the ghost doesn't show up, they can use them as plan B so that the show is saved.
+Meanwhile, Kalai (Anandhi) and Shekhar (Vaibhav Reddy) are in a relationship.
+The team plans to telecast it live so that people believe it completely.
+However they also appoint two actors in case the ghost doesn't show up, they can use them as plan B so that the show is saved.
 However nothing happens as planned.
-Hence they go with plan B that is actors faking as a ghost.
-But suddenly the ghost appears and the actor who came to act as ghost gets possessed.
-After that every one is locked in the room and how they escape forms the remainining part of the story.
+Hence they go with plan B that is actors pretending to be a ghost.
+Suddenly a ghost appears and the actor who came to act as ghost gets possessed.
+After that every one is locked in the room and if they escape forms the remaining part of the story.